24 hours in Washington, D.C., as a first-time solo visitor… It sounds like a perfect opportunity to explore the capital of the United States.

 10. Smithsonian Institution Building (The Castle)

-Transformed into a modern visitor center, the Castle provides its guests with the detailed information and direction to the 17 DC-area Smithsonian Institution properties such as museums, galleries, and the National Zoological Park.
+Transformed into a modern visitor center, the Castle provides its guests with detailed information and direction to the 17 DC-area Smithsonian Institution properties such as museums, galleries, and the National Zoological Park.
 In addition, a few Castle-based exhibits unveil history of the Smithsonian Institution Building and its benefactor.
 Like all Smithsonian museums, the admission to the Castle is free.

 11. Tidal Basin

 World-known for the National Cherry Blossom Festival held each spring, the Tidal Basin is a two-mile-long reservoir between the Potomac River and the Washington Channel.
-Many great sights of the city surround the basin.
+Many great landmarks of the city surround the basin.
 According to some visitors, the best way to explore the basin is to follow a broad path around the pond.
 The latest trend, however, includes crossing the basin in a paddle boat.
 You can rent a boat from March 15 through October 9 from the boat dock near Maine Avenue.

 12. Thomas Jefferson Memorial

 On the southern side of the Tidal Basin, the famous Thomas Jefferson Memorial faces still water.
 Magnificent in style and architecture, the memorial is an open-air columned structure with Jefferson’s statue inside.
 The location of the memorial deserves special laurels as well.
 Seen from all sides of the basin, it allures many visitors that sit on its massive steps and watch sun, leisurely bathing in the water.